philbooth/check-types.js/README.md

 * `check.assert.xxx(thing, message)`:
   The `assert` modifier
   changes predicates
-  to throw when their result
+  to throw when their result is `false`, otherwise it returns `thing`.
-  would otherwise be `false`.
   It can be applied
   to the `not` and `maybe` modifiers using the forms